issues and experts

 SFU study busts myth about facial hair on pilots

-A study conducted in SFU’s hypobaric chamber has sealed Air Canada’s decision to allow pilots to sport facial hair.
+A study conducted in Simon Fraser University’s hypobaric chamber has sealed Air Canada’s decision to allow pilots to sport facial hair.

-In fall 2016, however, Air Canada retained Sherri Ferguson, director of the Environmental Medicine and Physiology Unit at SFU, and her team, to research the efficacy of facemasks on different beard lengths.
+In fall 2016, however, the airline retained Sherri Ferguson, director of SFU's Environmental Medicine and Physiology Unit, and her team to research the efficacy of face masks on different beard lengths.

-The team’s first objective was to determine if present-day equipment used in the Canadian commercial airline industry delivers sufficient oxygen to protect a bearded pilot from hypoxia during an emergency cabin depressurization scenario.
+"We had two objectives," says Ferguson.
+"First, we had to determine if present-day equipment used in the Canadian commercial airline industry delivers sufficient oxygen to protect a bearded pilot from hypoxia during an emergency cabin depressurization scenario."

-The second objective was to find out whether the mask provides sufficient protection against carbon monoxide should the cabin become smoke-filled from fire.
+"Secondly, we had to find out whether the mask provides sufficient protection against carbon monoxide and toxic fumes should the cabin become smoke-filled from fire."

-Ferguson divided research participants into three groups: those with a small amount of facial hair such as stubble (less than .5 cm in length), those with medium sized-beards and those with long beards (up to 40 cm).
+The researchers divided research participants into three groups: those with a small amount of facial hair such as stubble (less than 0.5 cm in length), those with medium sized-beards and those with long beards (up to 40 cm).